 A number of the Company's leases are classified as sales-type leases.
 Certain arrangements that are legal sales are also classified as sales-type leases as certain clauses within the arrangements limit transfer of title or provide the Company with conditional rights to the system.
 The customer's rights under the Company's lease arrangements are described in note 2(m).
 The Company classifies its lease arrangements at inception of the arrangement and, if required, after a modification of the lease arrangement, to determine whether they are sales-type leases or operating leases.
 Under the Company's lease arrangements, the customer has the ability and the right to operate the hardware components or direct others to operate them in a manner determined by the customer.
 The Company's lease portfolio terms are typically non-cancellable for 10 to 20 years with renewal provisions from inception.
-Except for those sales arrangements that are classified as sales-type leases, the Company's lease generally do not contain an automatic transfer of title at the end of the lease term.
+Except for those sales arrangements that are classified as sales-type leases, the Company's leases generally do not contain an automatic transfer of title at the end of the lease term.
 The Company's lease arrangements do not contain a guarantee of residual value at the end of the lease term.
 The customer is required to pay for executory costs such as insurance and taxes and is required to pay the Company for maintenance and extended warranty generally after the first year of the lease until the end of the lease term.
 The customer is responsible for obtaining insurance coverage for the theater systems commencing on the date specified in the arrangement's shipping terms and ending on the date the theater systems are delivered back to the Company.

 The Company has assessed the nature of its joint revenue sharing arrangements and concluded that, based on the guidance in the Revenue Recognition Topic of the ASC, the arrangements contain a lease.
 Under joint revenue sharing arrangements, the customer has the ability and the right to operate the hardware components or direct others to operate them in a manner determined by the customer.
 The Company's joint revenue sharing arrangements are typically non-cancellable for 10 years or longer with renewal provisions.
 Title to equipment under joint revenue sharing arrangements does not transfer to the customer.
-The Company's joint revenue sharing aurangements does not transfer to the customer.
-The Company's joint revenue sharing arrangements does not transfer to the customer.
-The Company's joint revenue sharing arrangements does not transfer to the customer is required to pay for executory costs such as insurance and taxes and is required to pay the Company for maintenance and extended warranty throughout the term.
+The Company's joint revenue sharing arrangements do not contain a guarantee of residual value at the end of the term.
+The customer is required to pay for executory costs such as insurance and taxes and is required to pay the Company for maintenance and extended warranty throughout the term.
 The customer is responsible for obtaining insurance coverage for the theater systems commencing on the date specified in the arrangement's shipping terms and ending on the date the theater systems are delivered back to the Company.
 See additional details regarding the Company's traditional and hybrid joint revenue sharing arrangements as described in note 2(m).